cycle/docs/advanced/manual.md

 ]));
 ```

-> Extra fields are ommited.
+> Extra fields are omitted.

 You can see other relation examples [here](https://github.com/cycle/orm/tree/master/tests).